rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 #### What features are supported at launch?

-With the limited availability launch in early 2015, we support only inbound security groups on both PublicNet and ServiceNet interfaces.
+With the limited availability launch in early 2015, we support inbound and outbound security groups on both PublicNet and ServiceNet interfaces.
 This means that customers can filter incoming traffic to their PublicNet and ServiceNet ports.

-We will add outbound security group support later in 2015.
+#### Is this feature available to all Rackspace Cloud customers?

+No. This feature is currently in limited availability in all data centers.
+Please contact Rackspace support or your Account Manager to request access.

+#### What limitations does the feature currently have?

+A security group can't be added as a child of another security group.
+You also can't edit a security group rule - you must add a new security group to replace the old one.

 #### Will security groups be supported via the neutron client?